-The self-employment tax rate for 2014 is 15.3% of the first $117,000 of income and 2.9% of everything over that amount.
 Partners report their self-employment taxes on Schedule SE, which they submit annually with their personal income tax returns.

 You may be wondering how you will survive financially, after paying income taxes, Social Security taxes, and Medicare taxes on your share of business income, even if you don't withdraw it from your business.
 Luckily, you don't have to pay taxes on most of the money your business spends to make a buck.